brainstem-org/brainstem_support/docs/api.md

 ```

 ### Include relationships
 Relational fields will by default only include the id (UUID), but relationships can also be included when querying a model.
-To include the relational field `behaviors` or `experimentdata`:
+To include the relational field `behaviors` or `dataacquisition`:
 ```
 /?include[]=behaviors
-/?include[]=experimentdata
+/?include[]=dataacquisition
 ```

 ### Combine query parameters